Immigrant communities in Northern Ireland: Chinese

-She has been the target of racial abuse by Ulster loyalists and did not stand for re-election as MLA in 2016 as a result.

 South Asian

 Apart from the minority groups from Asia, most came from Commonwealth countries such as India and Pakistan.
 This immigration has led to the building of Belfast Islamic Centre and also a Hindu Temple to cater for spiritual needs of Hindu people.
 There is also an Asian supermarket on the Ormeau Road in Belfast.
 Most South Asians live in Central and Southern Belfast, in areas such as Ballynafeigh and Shaftesbury.

 European

 Portuguese

-There are over 1,000 speakers of Portuguese in Northern Ireland.
+There are over 5,000 speakers of Portuguese in Northern Ireland.
 This wave has been more recent, having started in the 1990s.
 Northern Ireland's Portuguese population is located primarily in Dungannon, County Tyrone (where many work in the Moy Park factory) and Portadown, County Armagh.

 Polish

 There are now believed to be 30,000 Polish people living in Northern Ireland.
 This influx has been relatively recent, and has increased since Poland joined the European Union, with many coming on a short-term basis for work.
 A recent report showed that in the Police Service of Northern Ireland's most recent recruitment drive, nearly 1,000 Polish people applied to become officers.
 There are a lot of Polish people in Antrim, County Antrim.